 I only rolled my eyes and tried to listen to the instructor.

 We had a little introduction time, each one of us getting in front of the markerboard and saying a little bit about ourselves like we were in kindergarten or something.

 I didn't know anyone in the room.
-A lot of people came from some weird company called Abadak, and already knew each other.
+A lot of people came from some company called Abadak, and already knew each other.
 When they didn't come from that place, they came from Encore.
 I'd heard of Encore, and worked for one of its affiliate companies, but apparently had been left out of the loop when it came to Abadak and other places these people had come from.
-So yeah, a lot of that stuff I didn't find very memorable because it went right over my head, and I quickly forgot it.
+So yeah, a lot of stuff they mentioned went right over my head, and I quickly forgot it.

 What I did find memorable was when Ibira went up to present:

 "...My homeland is the province of Gugabind on the planet Zutdabi.
 I have one year of customer service and collections experience, I like sports and painting, and I was separated from the U-Bank facility during the razorback invasion, so I'm here to learn operations with DOGOS."

 I committed her words to memory, turning them over in my mind to see how I could use the information to impress her.
 When my turn came, though, I had nothing too impressive to say.
 I had a year of job experience, I did do artwork, and karate, which was kind of a sport.